larry-athey/climate-czar/Instructions/FAQ.md

 ___
 Q: Can you recommend any specific brands of network sensors or switches/outlets to use?

-A: No, because it's not in my budget to frivolously buy a bunch of different devices just for testing.
+A: Sorry, I can't because it's not in my budget to frivolously buy a bunch of different devices just for testing.
 Personally, the only third party devices that I use are TP-Link/Kasa WiFi controlled outlets.
 Other than that, any sensors I use are various ones used in Raspberry PI or Arduino tutorials.
 These are actually kids' STEM class projects, so they're certainly not that hard to build.
 ___
 Q: Why do the device read/write loops run on 15 second intervals?